-There’s no substantial risk of contracting an intoxicating high or euphoria with pure CBD oil, and it won’t register a positive drug test reading in comparison to full spectrum CBD.
+There’s no substantial risk of contracting an intoxicating high or euphoria with pure CBD oil, and it's unlikely to register a positive drug test reading in comparison to full spectrum CBD.
 CBD isolates are also ideal for cooking or mixing with food and beverages.

 But because CBD oil containing only CBD isolates doesn’t utilize the full hemp plant, it can’t offer the more extensive benefits created from the entourage effect.

 Why Should I Use Full Spectrum CBD?

 Full spectrum CBD allows you the benefits of the entourage effect because it contains additional cannabinoids, terpenes, and flavonoids.
 It’s best suited for people who live in states with a legal cannabis market and don’t mind trace amounts of THC in their CBD oil.

 However, heavy use of full spectrum CBD may cause a positive drug screening, and the THC content may be illegal based on local laws set forth by state governments.
 Some people also might not enjoy the strong natural taste and smell of hemp associated with full spectrum CBD.

 And it may also deliver greater benefits than CBD isolates.
 But if your main concerns are THC levels and drug tests, then your best choice might be broad spectrum CBD instead.